doronbehar/pistol/README.md

 Archives   | Prints the contents of archive files using [`archiver`](https://github.com/mholt/archiver).

-In case Pistol encounters a MIME type it doesn't know how to handle natively and you haven't configured a program to handle it, it'll prints a general description of the file type it encountered.
+In case Pistol encounters a MIME type it doesn't know how to handle natively and you haven't configured a program to handle it, it'll print a general description of the file type it encountered.
 For example, the preview for an executable might be: